Incarceration of women: Children of incarcerated parents

 The number of children with mothers in prison has doubled during the 17 years from 1990 to 2007, according to a 2007 report run by the Bureau of Justice Statistic (BJS).
 Some of these studies estimate that for the more than the hundreds of thousands of women incarcerated in either jail or prison are also mothers to about 300,000 children under eighteen.
 These rates go along with the increasing number of the incarceration of women between the years 1980 and 2022; 500%.
 Along with the children of incarcerated mothers includes the pregnant women in prison who do not receive the necessary prenatal care within the prison system.
-Also, leading into the issues of what happens to the child after the birth and the mother during the birthing process if she is in prison at the time.
+Also, leading into the issues of what happens to the child after the birth and the mother during the birthing process if she is imprisoned at the time.

-Mainly, Black and Hispanic children were part of the 1.7 million children whose parents were incarcerated during that span.
-Sleep disorders and behavioral problems tend to be present on children with mothers in prison.
-In a study that had used data from the Chapin Hall Center for Children's Integrated Database, cumulative data collected from Illinois and government agencies, found that maternal incarceration affected children that were in their middle childhood/ early adolescent years the most.
+Mainly, Black and Hispanic children were part of the 1.7 million children whose parents were incarcerated during this span.
+Research has uncovered that sleep disorders and behavioral problems tend to be present on children with mothers in prison.
+Some studies have shown some mixed evidence on whether or not these negative correlations are in relation to maternal incarceration.
+This mostly depends on several factors like, the child's age when their mother was/ is incarcerated, gender, race, their coping mechanisms/ resources, and the condition of the child's relationship with his family prior to maternal incarceration.
+For example, in a study that had used data from the Chapin Hall Center for Children's Integrated Database, cumulative data collected from Illinois and government agencies, found that maternal incarceration affected children that were in their middle childhood/ early adolescent years the most.
 Children that experienced this at that stage in life showed it to be more likely for those children to drop out of school and exhibit behavioral issues.
 Some of these behavioral problems could include issues with attention, rule breaking, social problems and more with their development.
 Using data from the Fragile Families and Child Wellbeing study, they also presented that, "...children with incarcerated mothers had aggressive behaviors that were about one-sixth of a standard deviation higher than their counterparts..." showing that the prevalence of behavioral problems in children have some relation to maternal incarceration.